Hourly Based Fee

 Conclusion

 I hope this article, though complex, helps shed some light on the importance of considering income taxes in reaching asset valuations if a fair equalization of assets is intended.
-It also likely suggests the importance of using skilled financial advisors.
+It also likely suggests the importance of using skilled financial advisors and legal counsel.

 Blair Corkum, CPA, CA, R.F.P., CFP, CFDS, CLU, CHS holds his Chartered Professional Accountant, Chartered Accountant, Registered Financial Planner, Chartered Financial Divorce Specialist as well as several other financial planning related designations.
 Blair offers hourly based fee-only personal financial planning, holds no investment or insurance licenses, and receives no commissions or referral fees.
 This publication should not be construed as legal or investment advice.
 It is neither a definitive analysis of the law nor a substitute for professional advice which you should obtain before acting on information in this article.
 Information may change as a result of legislation or regulations issued after this article was written.©Blair Corkum